P250

 Not really.
 You can sell an NFT at any price.
 It is true that the prices of some NFTs are inflated, mainly for marketing purposes.

-Sometimes the focus is on the author's work, and sometimes it's just an intention to draw attention and make a profit from it.
+Sometimes the focus is on the author's work, and sometimes it is just an intention to draw attention and profit from it.

 #NFT sales can only be made through a cryptocurrency-enabled shopping platform

 Not true at all.
-You can sell an NFT in any currency, whether it's fiat currency (e.g. the U.S. dollar, the euro, the pound etc.) or cryptocurrency (e.g. Bitcoin, Ethereum etc.).
+You can sell NFTs in any currency, be it fiat currency (eg US Dollar, Euro, Pound, etc.) or cryptocurrency (eg Bitcoin, Ethereum, etc.).

-You don't have to use any particular shopping platform to sell an NFT, but you do need a platform that utilizes blockchain technology and allows your potential customers to authenticate your NFT.
+You don't have to use any specific shopping platform to sell an NFT, but you do need a platform that utilizes blockchain technology and allows your potential customers to authenticate your NFT.

 #Set out for the future of creating authentic non-fungible tokens